Stefan4472/Stefans-Blog/README.md

 A blog platform written in Python 3.6 using the [Flask](https://palletsprojects.com/p/flask/) framework.
 See it live at [www.stefanonsoftware.com](https://www.stefanonsoftware.com/).

-**This project is a Work In Progress**.
-It is a hobby of mine that I revisit once or twice a year, and a lot of the code is waiting to be cleaned up and documented.

 ## Sibling Projects

 Along with this site, I'm working on two sibling projects: